vitejs/vite/docs/blog/announcing-vite3.md

 The Rollup team is [working on its next major](https://twitter.com/lukastaegert/status/1544186847399743488), to be released in the following months.
 Once the Rollup plugins ecosystem has time to update, we'll follow up with a new Vite major.
 This will give us another opportunity to introduce more significant changes this year, which we could take to stabilize some of the experimental features introduced in this release.

 If you are interested in helping improve Vite, the best way to get on board is to help with triaging issues.
-Join [our Discord](https://chat.vitejs.dev) and look for the #contributing channel.
-Or get involved in our #docs, #help others, or create plugins.
+Join [our Discord](https://chat.vitejs.dev) and look for the `#contributing` channel.
+Or get involved in our `#docs`, `#help` others, or create plugins.
 We are just getting started.
 There are many open ideas to keep improving Vite's DX.